Michael D. Dingman: Investments

 Starting in the 1990s, Dingman expanded investments internationally, beginning in the Czech Republic.
-In partnership with Czech financier Victor Kozeny and under the umbrella of paper giant Stratton Company, which he headed, Dingman invested $100 million of his own money into newly privatized utilities and other companies.
+In partnership with Czech criminal financier Viktor Kožený and under the umbrella of paper giant Stratton Company, which he headed, Dingman invested $100 million of his own money into newly privatized utilities and other companies.

 He then invested in Russia and other countries of the former Soviet bloc.
 In Russia, Shipston joined a consortium investing in OAO SIDANCO, Russia's 5th largest oil & gas company and Rusia Petroleum, the developer of the Kovyktinskaya gas condensate field.
 Shipston later sold its interest in OAO SIDANCO to BP and Tyumen Oil Company (TNK).

 Dingman was also a major shareholder in Segezha Pulp and Paper, later sold to AssiDoman AB, a Swedish company.
 Other activities ranged from property investments to the Russian water company Saint Springs, later sold to Nestle.
 Dingman and Shipston also became the founding venture investors in Renaissance Capital, one of Russia’s leading investment companies.
 Shipston was also a member of an investment consortium that acquired a minority interest in the telecom OAO Svyazinvest.